cgil/Projects/README.txt

 evolution:
 The start of an evolution simulator.
-I began writting this just for fun to test a few different algorigthms.
+I began writting this just for fun to test a few different algorithms.
 There are large blobs that are prey and a bunch of tiny oodles that hunt and eat the blobs.
 If I keep working on this in the future I'll try making a sustainable online environment or shift focus to creating a cool screensaver.